adhuc-projects/cena-old/README.md

 From `cena` project folder, execute either `make test` or `mvn verify -Pfunctional-acceptance` command.
 The latter command will be used in all cases to run the build.
 The default profile will skip the acceptance tests execution.

 The acceptance tests are run against a docker-compose environment.
 The acceptance tests results are available through `cena/target/site/serenity/index.html` page.

+## Restful API documentation

+The API documentation is generated using [Spring-RestDocs](http://projects.spring.io/spring-restdocs/).

+Once the application is started, the Rest API documentation will be available at [`http://localhost:8080/api/docs/api-guide.html`](http://localhost:8080/api/docs/api-guide.html).